Skip to main content

 One speculated reason dogs eat grass is because they’re seeking to fulfill a dietary need that they’re otherwise not getting.
 However, when dogs are on a nutritionally balanced diet (like ours), it doesn’t seem like grass could really provide them with something more.

 Remember though — dogs aren’t carnivores alone, and they benefit from plant-based foods.
 While grass isn’t overly nutrient dense, it is full of fiber, and there has actually been a recorded case in which a high fiber diet put an end to a poodle’s grass eating behavior.
-So it could be that our grass-grazing pups are seeking the benefits of fiber
+So it could be that our grass-grazing pups are seeking the benefits of fiber.
+Though grass hardly seems appealing to humans, it does have different flavors and smells to dogs, some sweeter than others.

 In reality though, your dog may also just be looking for a snack.
 A small study demonstrated that grass eating is a common behavior among healthy dogs, but is more likely to occur before your pup’s mealtime.